tylerthomasallen/docs/src/pages/integrations/mparticle.md

 With a push of a button you can send your Branch data to your mParticle dashboard, helping you to understand the power of Branch as an acquisition pathway, export your data to your entire suite of analytics tools and build custom audiences upon Branch data.

 This documentation explains how to send **Branch install events to mParticle**. mParticle calls this an Inbound Feed Integration.
-If you'd like to send mParticle events to your Branch dashboard, please review the Branch/mParticle SDK Kit integration documentation for [iOS](/pages/apps/mparticle-ios/) and [Android](/pages/apps/mparticle-android/).
+If you'd like to send mParticle events to your Branch dashboard through your app, please review the Branch/mParticle SDK Kit integration documentation for [iOS](/pages/apps/mparticle-ios/) and [Android](/pages/apps/mparticle-android/).
+At present there is no server to server integration for sending mParticle data to Branch.

 ### How does it work?

 Once the Branch SDK is integrated into an app, Branch can detect which links are leading to installs, re-opens, and users' actions.
-Enabling this integration and providing your mParticle token will result in Branch automatically forwarding attributed installs to mParticle, in the exact format mParticle expects.
+Enabling this integration and providing your mParticle key/secret will result in Branch automatically forwarding attributed installs to mParticle, in the exact format mParticle expects.

 ### What events does Branch send?